The Divine Comedy (band)

 The Divine Comedy are a pop band from Northern Ireland, formed in 1989 and fronted by Neil Hannon.
 Hannon has been the only constant member of the group, playing, in some instances, all of the non-orchestral instrumentation except drums.
-The band has released 12 studio albums.
-Between 1996 and 1999, nine singles released by the band made the UK Top 40, including the 1999 top-ten hit "National Express".
+The band has released 13 studio albums.
+Between 1996 and 1999, nine singles released by the band made the top 40 of the UK Singles Chart, including the 1999 top ten hit "National Express".

 History

 The beginning and early success (Fanfare to Promenade)

-The Divine Comedy were founded in 1989, by Neil Hannon who had been the only ever-present member of the band until he was joined by John McCullagh and Kevin Traynor.
+The Divine Comedy were founded in 1989, by Neil Hannon who had been the only member of the band until he was joined by John McCullagh and Kevin Traynor.
 Their first album, Fanfare for the Comic Muse, enjoyed a minor success and was later deleted.
 A couple of equally unsuccessful EPs – Timewatch (1991) and Europop (1992) – followed, with newly recruited member John Allen handling lead vocals on some tracks.
 After the commercial failure of the Europop EP, this line-up soon fell apart.

 Hannon, however, was not deterred in his efforts and entered the studio again in March 1993, teaming up with co-producer/drummer Darren Allison, for the recording of Liberation.
-The record is characterised by a plethora of literary references: 'Bernice Bobs Her Hair' recalls a short story by F. Scott Fitzgerald; 'Three Sisters' draws upon the play by Anton Chekhov; and 'Lucy' is essentially three William Wordsworth poems abridged to music.
+The record is characterised by a plethora of literary references: "Bernice Bobs Her Hair" recalls a short story by F. Scott Fitzgerald; "Three Sisters" draws upon the play by Anton Chekhov; and "Lucy" is essentially three William Wordsworth poems abridged to music.

-It was only some minor success in France that really enabled Hannon to proceed to his second effort, Promenade, released in 1994.
+Minor success in France enabled Hannon to proceed with his second effort, Promenade, released in 1994.
 It was heavily driven by classical influences, with Michael Nyman's stylings clearly an inspiration.
 Hannon himself acknowledged this when he reportedly sent a copy of his new album to the composer, jokingly asking him not to sue.
 Essentially a concept album about a day spent by two lovers, it also received similar positive feedback to Liberation; however, it was not a major commercial success.
-Soon after the release of the album the Divine Comedy went on tour with Tori Amos, supporting her during her European dates.
+Soon after the release of the album, the Divine Comedy went on tour with Tori Amos, supporting her during her European dates.

-During that time, Hannon also wrote and performed (with Allison) the theme music for the sitcom Father Ted; later, he composed the music for the mock-Eurovision song "My Lovely Horse" that featured in one episode.
+During that time, Hannon also wrote and performed (with drummer Allison) the theme music for the sitcom Father Ted, he also composed the music for the mock-Eurovision song "My Lovely Horse" that featured in one episode.
 Hannon resisted widespread requests from fans to release the track as a single for the Christmas market, but it was eventually released in 1999 as the third track on the CD-single "Gin Soaked Boy".
-This would not be the only time they would be responsible for a TV theme: "In Pursuit of Happiness" was used by the BBC science and technology show Tomorrow's World and Hannon also composed the music for Father Ted co-writer Graham Linehan's Channel 4 comedy series The IT Crowd.
+This would not be the only time they would be responsible for a TV theme: "In Pursuit of Happiness" was used by the BBC science and technology show Tomorrow's World.
+Hannon also composed the music for Father Ted co-writer Graham Linehan's Channel 4 comedy series The IT Crowd.